Get Help

 On the ToolBar, click on Share and then click on Export Song to Disk...

-There will be three file options (AAC, MP3 , AIFF) on the bottom of the Export Song to Disk window.
+There will be three file options (AAC, MP3, AIFF) at the bottom of the Export Song to Disk window.
 Export your file as an MP3.
-Click on the MP3 option and click Export.
+Choose the quality of your MP3 and click Export.
 Once you have that done, open the file where you saved it to access your audio recording!

 The land on which we gather is the unceded territory of the Awaswas-speaking Uypi Tribe.
 The Amah Mutsun Tribal Band, comprised of the descendants of indigenous people taken to missions Santa Cruz and San Juan Bautista during Spanish colonization of the Central Coast, is today working hard to restore traditional stewardship practices on these lands and heal from historical trauma.